 Take the opportunity of defrosting to sort through the content of the freezer

 After defrosting, clean the inside of the unit with soap and water, rinse, wipe down, and make sure it is completely dry before switching on again.
-Don’t forget to clean door seals
+Don’t forget to clean the door seals

 To avoid the requirement for commercial refrigeration repairs by a mechanic you should defrost your appliances regularly; see the manual for advice and technical support information on maintenance and servicing.